Diving nitrox in the galapagos.

 saw sea lions, Galapagos penguins, sea horses, octopi, marine iguanas and on and on.
 Visibility could have been better, but was mostly adequate in the 40 to 50 foot range.
 Water temperatures (early June) were mid to high seventies.
 The monster Galapagos Tortoises in the wild totally captivated everyone on the jungle tour the last day on the islands.

-The boat needs a cascade system for filling tanks and even though each stateroom had its own bath, the bare fact is that both the staterooms and the baths are just simply too small.
-But since very little time is actually spent in the rooms, and there are always only 15 or so divers on each trip, these shortcomings are not nearly as inconvenient as they might seem to be, especially considering how first class the trip is in every other aspect.
+The boat has a cascade system for filling tanks.
+They even had a nitrox filling station!
+Even though each stateroom had its own bath, the bare fact is that both the staterooms and the baths were just a little to small.
+But very little time is actually spent in the room.
+There was always only 15 or so divers on each trip, these shortcomings are not nearly as inconvenient as they might seem to be, especially considering how first class the trip was in every other aspect.

 Aquastrophics Dive & Travel